Arkansas State University - Newport

 *IMPORTANT* Appealing a final grade in a course is a separate process than appealing an academic and/or financial aid suspension.
 To learn more about how to appeal a grade, please visit the current ASUN Course Catalog

-Types of Financial Aid:Scholarships, Grants & Federal Work-Study
+Types of Financial Aid:Scholarships, Grants & Federal Work Study

 Scholarships